tonykaralis/TmdbEasy/README.md

 ## Getting Started

-The package has been made available via nuget or just clone/fork the repo and include the reference in your project.
+The package has been made available via [Nuget](https://www.nuget.org/packages/TMdbEasy/) or just clone/fork the repo and include the reference in your project.

 All methods that make requests to the TMDb Api are async.